ojwanganto/SQLeo/README.txt

 	127 Query Builder: don't take table alias to csv file when saving join 126 Java Web Start compatibility

-  A special thank to Bao Nguyen for his contribution:
+  Thanks to Bao Nguyen for his contribution:

 	119 Reverse query: raise warning when table not found 117 Reverse query: where a != b is wrong